Common Incision Types in Surgery: A Complete Guide

 Here are some subtypes of vertical incisions in the surgical field:

-• Midline incision: A straight cut along your linea alba, the fibrous structure in the middle of your abdomen.
+- Midline incision: A straight cut along your linea alba, the fibrous structure in the middle of your abdomen.
 It is a common incision for laparotomies (abdominal surgeries).
-However, doctors sometimes use this in a C-section during delivery.
+Midline vertical incisions are rarely used for caesarean sections today and are generally reserved for emergency situations or specific clinical indications.

-A transverse incision is a surgical cut which doctors make horizontally across your abdomen, typically below your belly button.
+A transverse incision is a horizontal surgical cut across the abdomen, which may be above or below the umbilicus, depending on the procedure.
 It is a common approach for various abdominal surgeries, offering wide access to organs and potentially leading to better healing and cosmetic outcomes.

 These are the types of transverse incisions: